 Zillow HQ, 1301 2nd Ave., Seattle 98101

-The UWiE group is hosting a workplace visit at Zillow Group, a Seattle-based real estate and rental marketplace founded in 2006.
-UW Economics alumna Skylar Olsen (PhD '14), Senior Economist at Zillow, will talk about her career and working at Zillow.
-Lunch is included.
-Current UW Economics undergraduate and graduate students are especially encouraged to attend, but all are welcome.
+The UWiE group hosted a workplace visit at Zillow Group, a Seattle-based real estate and rental marketplace founded in 2006.
+UW Economics alumna Skylar Olsen (PhD '14), Senior Economist at Zillow, talked about her career and work at Zillow.

 UW Women in Economics Board Members

 Gerilyn Denny, BA '83